โค๏ธโ€๐ŸฉนIntro to Public Health

 Why This Matters

-Health promotion sits at the heart of public health practice—it's where prevention becomes action.
-When you're tested on this material, you're not just being asked to list strategies; you're being evaluated on whether you understand how different approaches work, who they target, and why some interventions succeed where others fail.
-The strategies you'll learn here connect directly to foundational concepts like the socio-ecological model, health behavior theories, and the social determinants of health.
+Health promotion is where prevention becomes action in public health.
+Understanding these strategies means knowing how different approaches work, who they target, and why some interventions succeed where others fail.
+These strategies connect directly to foundational concepts like the socio-ecological model, health behavior theories, and the social determinants of health.

-Think of health promotion as operating on multiple levels simultaneously: some strategies target individuals (education, screening), others reshape environments (policy, built infrastructure), and still others build collective capacity (community empowerment, partnerships).
-Don't just memorize what each strategy does—know which level of intervention it represents and when you'd choose one approach over another.
-That comparative thinking is exactly what FRQs are testing.
+Health promotion operates on multiple levels at once: some strategies target individuals (education, screening), others reshape environments (policy, built infrastructure), and still others build collective capacity (community empowerment, partnerships).
+Don't just memorize what each strategy does.
+Know which level of intervention it represents and when you'd choose one approach over another.

 Individual-Level Strategies